Screen Time Warning Signs

 Healthy screen use complements life.
 Problematic use replaces it — affecting sleep, relationships, school, and mood.
 The key question: can they stop when needed without major conflict?

-You'll receive one of three results: Manageable Range, Warning Signs Present, or Serious Concern.
-Each includes guidance and the option to book a session for personalised help.
+You receive one of three results: Manageable Range, Warning Signs Present, or Serious Concern.
+Each includes specific guidance and the option to book a session for personalised help.